Cyscoot/TaskMagnet/README.md

 ## Why is this useful ? ?
 Sometimes, when coding a game it, it may happen that you want to create tasks related to the player's presence.
 For example, let's say we want to make a BillboardGui above the player's head that displays a cooldown of 10 seconds.

-So, we'll make a for loop, and we'll have to check if the player is still here to execute at every iteration which is not very clean and may cause problems.
+So, we'll make a for loop, and we'll have to check if the player is still here at every iteration which is not very clean and may cause problems.

 ## Vocabulary